neurobagel/documentation/docs/infrastructure.md

 --form 'root="{\"dbname\":\"test_data\"}"'
 ```

-Now we need to give our new user read and write permission for
+Now we need to give our new database user read and write permission for
 this database:

 ```console